-- For time step lengths approaching those prescribed by the CFL criterion, we show that computational gains by implicit FDM are marginal compared to TVD-FVM.
-The TVD-FVM code can be vectorized, i.e. it exploits single-instruction multiple-data parallelism to save CPU time.
-The implicit FDM requires a lower number of numerical operations but all stream network nodes need to be treated sequentially.
-Simulations at higher spatial resolutions increase the numerical accuracy and may balance the low accuracy of the implicit, first order accurate, FDM.
-Our results indicate that there is indeed a strong gain in numerical accuracy for all methods (Fig. 4 and 5) with increasing spatial resolution.
-However, to achieve the same numerical accuracy as the TVD-FVM, the implicit method with a CFL<1 constraint requires the use of spatial resolution that is about three times higher, resulting in a computation time that is ~12 times higher (Fig. 5).
-In summary, while a first order implicit scheme is stable and accurate for long-term, steady-state solutions (Braun and Willett 2013), it has severe shortcomings when simulating transient landscape evolution caused by knickpoint propagation in detachment limited erosional basins. - We also show that the impact of the numerical scheme used to simulate river incision is not limited to river profile development alone.
+lett, 2013), it has severe shortcomings when simulating transient landscape evolution caused by knickpoint propagation in detachment-limited erosional basins.
+These shortcomings can, to a large extent, be avoided by using a TVD-FVM.

+We also show that the impact of the numerical scheme used to simulate river incision is not limited to river profile development alone.
 Hillslopes adjust to local base level changes dictated by river incision.
-Hillslope denudation rates therefore must-at least partly- reflect the geometry and dynamics of a knickpoint and will respond differently to a diffuse signal that is the result of relatively slow, continuous uplift on the one hand and a sharp discontinuity caused by a rapid base level drop of major fault activity on the other hand.
-Our simulations show that, depending on the spatial and temporal resolution, catchment wide erosion rates are more responsive to uplift when fluvial incision is calculated by TVD-FVM rather than by the, first order accurate, implicit FDM.
-This is because first order (explicit and implicit) FDMs fail to properly reproduce transient incision waves (Campforts and Govers, 2015) due to knickpoint smoothing.
-This also affects hillslope denudation as the drop in hillslope base level due to the passage of a knickpoint is smeared out in time when smoothing occurs.
-The response of catchment wide erosion rates to uplift will therefore also be smoothed, resulting in significantly lower peak erosion rates.
-This effect will be most significant in upstream catchments which are far away from the base level as smoothing increases with time and knickpoint migration distance. - One might question the significance and necessity of numerical schemes that avoid diffusion of retreating knickpoints.
-Given the many assumptions and uncertainties that underlie many LEMs, numerical accuracy may seem a problem of lesser importance.
-We argue that the simulations presented in this paper show that this is not the case and that it is indeed critical to simulate knickpoint retreat as accurately as possible.
-However, our analysis does not cover all situations wherein the accurate simulation of knickzones is important.
-Simulation of sharp knickpoints is also required in geomorphological and lithological settings where knickpoint retreat is caused by rock toppling, possibly triggered during extreme flood events (Baynes et al., 2015; Lamb et al., 2014; Mackey et al., 2014).
-Similarly, glacial incision often creates hanging valleys which are reshaped by migrating fluvial knickpoints after glacial retreat (Valla et al., 2010).
-In all these cases simulation tools with a minimum of numerical diffusion are required to correctly quantify natural knickpoint diffusion and to study the underlying processes.
+Hillslope denudation rates must therefore - at least partly - reflect the geometry and dynamics of a knickpoint and will respond differently to a diffuse signal that is the result of relatively slow, continuous uplift on the one hand and sharp discontinuity caused by a rapid base-level drop of major fault activity on the other hand.
+Our simulations show that, depending on the spatial and temporal resolution, catchment-wide erosion rates are more responsive to uplift when fluvial incision is calculated by TVD-FVM rather than by the first-order accurate implicit FDM.
+This is because first-order (explicit and implicit) FDMs fail to properly reproduce transient incision waves (Campforts and Govers, 2015) due to knickpoint smoothing.
+This also affects hillslope denudation since the drop in hillslope base level due to the passage of a knickpoint is smeared out in time when smoothing occurs.
+The response of catchment-wide erosion rates to uplift will therefore also be smoothed, resulting in significantly lower peak erosion rates.
+This effect will be most significant in upstream catchments that are far away from the base level since smoothing increases with time and knickpoint migration distance.